 We take small groups from 100's and REM's (Year 5 and Year 7) each year as well as taking the scholars on an end of year trip.
 Children normally stay for two and a half weeks and spend their time living and learning about a different country.
 The trips are run during the summer and winter terms.

 Mornings are devoted to formal French lessons.
 The children are encouraged to put their language skills into practice at the table during meal times and we use a local guide or instructor when we visit the market or the town.
 The children have a different activity every afternoon, some cultural and some physical, but all of which relate to the local area and the mountains.
 These activities range from visiting cheese producers, local museums or fete days to the study of glaciers and a wide range of outdoor physical activities.

 Living together gives the children the opportunity to learn much more about each other and also themselves.
 They gain respect and tolerance for others and improve their own self-esteem and independence.

 The Alpine Experience

-The children stay in the school’s chalet in Hauteville-Gondon, near Bourg-Saint-Maurice, in a stunning location overlooking the Tarentaise valley.
-They are accompanied on their journey by members of Abberley staff.
-The purpose of these visits is to immerse the children in the culture, language and traditions of the Alps and France as well as undertaking physical activities and adventures during their time in the chalet.
+The children are accompanied on their journey by members of Abberley staff.
+The purpose of these visits is to immerse the children in the culture, language and traditions of the Alps and France as well as undertaking physical activities and adventures during their time there.
 Children take part in sports, bike rides, hikes up the mountains and white water rafting, taking in as many alpine experiences as possible.

 Normal lessons make up an essential core of the trip.
 These will be linked to local visits and practical experience of the mountains.
 The children are subject to exactly the same rules as at Abberley Hall, the staff being responsible for the children at all times.